 President Yoon Suk-yeol (left) greets US President Joe Biden at the presidential office in Yongsan-gu, Seoul, Saturday.
 (Yonhap)

+In the first meeting, the two presidents were accompanied by their national security advisers.
 From the Korean side, national security adviser Kim Sung-han and Foreign Minister Park Jin attended the meeting.
-On the American side, White House National Security Advisor Jake Sullivan and Edgard Kagan, senior director for East Asia and Oceania at the National Security Council, were present.
+On the American side, White House National Security Advisor Jake Sullivan and Assistant Secretary of State for East Asian and Pacific Affairs Daniel Kritenbrink were present.

 Their first diplomatic engagement comes in 11 days since Yoon was inaugurated on May 10.